ome/www.openmicroscopy.org/_posts/2016-01-26-bf-model-status.md

 by the Open Microscopy Environment—OME-XML and OME-TIFF—in Java and C++ and the new development cycle will allow us to get updates out to our users as quickly as possible.

+[^1]: At time of publication, this was referred to as the 'Image Data Repository'.